Local SEO: The Complete 2024 Guide To Improve Rankings

 Local Landing Pages

-Local landing pages are pages you create on your website to show your business services multiple specific geographic regions.
-These types of pages are most appropriate for:
+Local landing pages are webpages created on your site to showcase your business services in specific geographic regions.
+These pages are particularly useful for:

-Service area businesses – For example, a Sydney plumber despite being physically located in the CBD can also service North Sydney, South Sydney and Western Sydney.
-They have a need for local landing pages to display the fact they service multiple areas around the city.
+Service area businesses – For instance, a plumber based in Sydney’s CBD may also serve areas like North Sydney, South Sydney, and Western Sydney.
+Local landing pages help them highlight the various regions they cover around the city.

 Here is Harris Farm’s landing page for their Bondi Beach store: